Skip to content

 How we build software for environments that require security, auditability, and reproducibility.

 Federal programs and regulated commercial environments share a set of requirements that consumer software typically doesn't address: data sovereignty, deterministic behavior, complete audit trails, role-based access, and the ability for an auditor or successor team to reproduce a system's behavior from its documented inputs.
-Tygart Nexus designs platforms with these requirements as defaults, not as bolt-ons.
+For client deployments, Tygart Nexus scopes these requirements before implementation and documents the controls that actually apply.

 Architectural defaults